httpchat/httpchat.github.io/index.md

 ## [Craig Lam](https://github.com/siliconeidolon)

-Hi, I'm Craig.
+Hey, I'm Craig.
 I like to eat and drink.
 I'm interested in user experience and product design.
+I'm currently working on freelance development and design projects.
+Learned Java at uni, but now moving over to C# and JS.
+My background is in CAD for engineering, but I've also recently worked as a bookseller and removals guy.

 - [craiglam.com](http://www.craiglam.com)
 - [@siliconeidolon](https://twitter.com/siliconeidolon)